 Encounter.
 Mid-Atlantic Christian University students, faculty, and staff gather twice a week for Encounter services.
 The University believes that participation in Encounter is a vital part of the educational experience at Mid-Atlantic Christian University.
 Student led Encounters provide students with the opportunity to develop and demonstrate some of the educational outcomes expected of the University's graduates.
 At other times, a faculty member or a missionary, alumnus, or other guest speaks in Encounter.
-Encounter attendance is required of all students.
 See the Student Handbook for attendance requirements and policies.